iZettle/tokengen/README.md

 tokens in any language, random urls, passwords, and access tokens.

-tokengen relies on the `crypto/rand` package, mapping values evenly to the character set given, disregarding any values outside of the range given.
+tokengen relies on the `crypto/rand` package, mapping values evenly to the character set given, disregarding any values out of range.

 ```go